ritza-co/bryntum-calendar-google-calendar-demo/README.md

+# Syncing Google Calendar and Bryntum Calendar Demo

+This is the repository for the project hosted at https://google-calendar-demo.bryntum.com.

-# Deploy a Bryntum Calendar with Google Authentication synced to Google Calendar
+It lets see people open a basic app showing a Bryntum Calendar with real events from their Google Calendar.

-The code for the complete app, ready for deployment, is on the `completed-calendar` branch.

-## Getting started
+## Build and deploy (Quickstart)

 Install the dependencies by running the following command: